Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Background and theory

 \subsection{Cosmic shear and the 3$\times$2pt signal}

 Gravitational lensing occurs when the foreground potential of a massive object distorts the light observed from a background source.
-In the regime of weak lensing where the distortion effects are small, at percent level, the phenomenon leads to subtle changes to a background galaxy's size and shape which can be described using the convergence $\kappa$ (spin-0 quantity) and shear $\gamma$ (spin-2 quantity) respectively.
+In the regime of weak lensing (see e.g. \citealt{Bartelmann_Schneider_01} for a detailed review), where the distortion effects are small (i.e. at the per cent level), this phenomenon leads to subtle changes to a background galaxy's size and shape, which can be described using the convergence, $\kappa$ (spin-0 quantity), and shear, $\gamma$ (spin-2 quantity), respectively.

 For a population of multiple background galaxies, weak lensing leads to correlations in the distortions of individual galaxy shapes.
-Using tomography, the galaxy sample is split into a set of redshift bins and the cosmic shear signal is then measured using the angular power spectrum under the Limber approximation (\citealt{Limber53}, \citealt{LoVerde08}) as $C_{ij}(\ell)$ where $i, j$ denote the pairs of redshift bins in the sample.
-Explicitly, for a flat Universe the tomographic shear power spectrum, $C_{ij}^{\gamma\gamma}(\ell)$, is given by (see e.g. \citealt{Bartelmann_Schneider_01} for a derivation of the following expressions)
+Using tomography, the galaxy sample is split into a set of redshift bins and the cosmic shear signal is then measured using the angular power spectrum under the Limber approximation (\citealt{Limber53}, \citealt{LoVerde08}) as $C_{ij}(\ell)$, where $i, j$ denote the pairs of redshift bins in the sample.
+Explicitly, for a flat Universe, the tomographic shear power spectrum, $C_{ij}^{\gamma\gamma}(\ell)$, is given by